ille-paris/ille-paris.github.io/_includes/about/en.md

 - Himadri Chhaya-Shailesh · Founding Member & Organizer
 - Mohini Simaria · General Secretary
 - Albin James · Head of the Executive Council
+- Aysis Koshi · Member of the Executive Council
+- Samruddhi Shembekar · Member of the Executive Council
+- Suman Sharma · Member of the Executive Council
+- Swati Modi · Member of the Executive Council